swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-1-run-a-simple-ml-experiment/index.md

 # Train the model with the extracted features and save it
 python src/train.py data/features model.pkl

-# Evaluate the model performances
+# Evaluate the model performances - see below note
 python src/evaluate.py model.pkl data/features
 ```

+{% callout type="note" %}
+The `evaluate.py` Python script will display a warning as it uses DVC.
+You can safely ignore it for now.
+{% /callout %}

 Congrats!
 You have now a running experiment.
 This step is done.